lgreski/datasciencectacontent/markdown/exampleSortRvsSAS.md

     Porsche 914-2 26.0   4 120.3  91 4.43 2.140 16.70  0  1    5    2
     >

+This type of solution to the sort problem would not seem intuitive to a SAS programmer.

-**Bottom line:** if you're used to working with SAS and expect R to behave in a similar manner (e.g. `sort()` works on data frames, not vectors), you're in for a steep learning curve while you "unlearn" how one does things in SAS.
+**Bottom line:** if you're used to working with SAS and expect R to behave in a similar manner (e.g. R must have a `sort()` function that works on data frames, not vectors), you're in for a steep learning curve while you "unlearn" how one does things in SAS.